On the nullspace of split graphs: Split graphs with supported clique vertices

 \section{Split graphs with supported clique vertices}

-In this section we examine the structure of the nullspace when clique vertices are involved; this scenario gives rise to rich yet highly constrained linear dependencies.
-We prove that the subspace of kernel vectors with support in the clique—the clique-kernel —is at most one-dimensional.
-This foundational result leads to a precise dichotomy: the overall nullity of the split graph is either equal to the nullity of its biadjacency matrix \(R\), or exactly one greater.
+In this section we prove that the subspace of kernel vectors with support in the clique (the clique-kernel) is at most one-dimensional.
+This result leads to a precise dichotomy: the overall nullity of the split graph is either equal to the nullity of its biadjacency matrix \(R\), or exactly one greater.
 This establishes a complete and computable classification of the nullity based purely on the dimension of this key subspace, tightly linking the combinatorial presence of supported clique vertices to the algebraic property of the graph's nullity.

-The following result is crucial as it shows that when clique vertices appear in the support, they do so in essentially a one-dimensional way, which has important implications for the structure of the nullspace. \begin{lemma} Let $Sp(K,S)$ be a split graph such that $|K|\geq 2$.
+The following result is crucial as it shows that when clique vertices appear in the support, they do so in essentially a one-dimensional way. \begin{lemma} Let $Sp(K,S)$ be a split graph such that $|K|\geq 2$.
 If $\cliqueker{Sp}\neq \{0\}$, then $\dim(\cliqueker{Sp})=1$ \end{lemma}

 \begin{proof} Since $\cliqueker{Sp}\neq \{0\}$, it is clear that $R\neq 0$.
 Let $\{b_1,\ldots,b_r\}$ be a basis for the subspace $\cliqueker{Sp}$.
 For each $i\in[r]$, we have

 for some $c_i\in\mathbb{R}^{|S|}$.
 Then, $(b_i,c_i)^t\in\nulo(Sp)$ by \Cref{kernel.split}, and hence $b_i\notin\nulo(J)$ by item (4) of \Cref{kernel.split} (since $\unovec^t b_i \neq 0$).